andrej-dyck/harvest-timer-cli/README.md

 - Create a Harvest [**developer API token**](https://help.getharvest.com/api-v2/authentication-api/authentication/authentication/)
   - Set the environment variables `HARVEST_ACCOUNT_ID` and `HARVEST_API_TOKEN`;
     e.g., in the `.env` file

+## 🐛 Known Issues

+- After starting the timer, when the main loop ask for the action, no keyboard input doesn't work; none but `Enter`
+- Order of entries is wrong, when two entries have the same start-time (hh:mm) (e.g., quick restart of an entry)

 ## 📚 Used Libraries